Houston Child Custody Attorney

 While Texas does not have a "mother state" or a "father state" for custody, it is crucial to have a strong legal advocate who can present a compelling case for your desired custody arrangement.
 We can help you understand the Texas Standard Possession Order and explore options for sole custody if that is in the best interest of your child.

-Contact our Houston child custody attorney, Kay Polk, today to schedule a consultation.
-We are committed to helping you protect your child's well-being and fight for a custody arrangement that works for your family.
+Contact our Houston child custody attorney, Kay Polk, Attorney at Law, today to schedule a consultation.
+We are committed to helping you protect your child’s well-being and fight for a custody arrangement that works for your family.

-It's Important to Choose a Top Custody Lawyer in Houston
+It’s Important to Choose a Top Child Custody Lawyer in Houston

 If you have questions about custody and want to find out what rights you have in regard to obtaining conservatorship, establishing an access (visitation) order, modifying custody, or enforcing custody, you will benefit from gaining the insight of a seasoned legal professional.

 Houston child custody attorney, Kay Polk, has 19 years of legal experience and worked as an amicus attorney for the courts, which means she was appointed to protect the best interests of children in family law proceedings.
-She is well-qualified to handle any custody case in Texas.
+She is well qualified to handle any custody situation in Texas.

 Because most parents are named joint managing conservators with one as the custodial parent and one as the noncustodial parent, it is important to look at the specific differences between these.